arribass/Salesforce-Notes/App Builder/AppBuilder.md

 # Business Logic and Process Automation

+Salesforce provides a range of tools and features to automate business processes and logic.
+These tools can be used to create workflows, automate data entry, and integrate with external systems.

+## Given a scenario, determine the capabilities and use cases for workflow, Flows and Process Builder

+### Workflow Rules

+Workflow rules are used to automate business processes in Salesforce.
+They can be used to create tasks, send email alerts, and update fields based on specific criteria.

+They are not going to be used for new implementations.
+They are going to be deprecated in the future.

+### Flows
+Flow is a powerful tool that allows you to automate business processes in Salesforce.
+It can be used to create complex workflows, automate data entry, and integrate with external systems.

+Variables in Flow etc
+- Flow variables are used to store data that can be used in the flow.
+They can be used to store input data, output data, and intermediate data.

+### Process Builder

+Process Builder is a powerful tool that allows you to automate business processes in Salesforce.
+It can be used to create complex workflows, automate data entry, and integrate with external systems.
 ## Given a scenario, determine the tool or action needed to meet business requirements

 Use of prebuilt solutions and its customization